-Infusion therapy for rheumatoid arthritis (RA) can be an effective treatment option for people who do not respond to other medications.
+Infusion therapy for rheumatoid arthritis (RA) may be an effective treatment option for individuals who do not respond to other medications.

 A person living with RA may want to discuss infusions with their doctor if they find their symptoms do not improve with other therapies or are getting worse.